teamdelta2016/TeamDelta/Documentation/spec.md

 **We aim to test the image-processing components with older drivers to see if they provide a realistic view of the road in their opinion.**

 **The majority of our code will be written in Java, which provides great portability and means that our application can be used on a variety of operating systems.
-We will use IntelliJ as our Java IDE.**
+We will use the Intellij IDEA as our Java IDE.**

 To build our project, we will use Gradle, an open source system **specialized for Java** that supports incremental builds, which are important for the development cycle of our application.
 Gradle also allows us to link our modules together easily.